redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

-from the tribune: "It's all very well to talk of electoral rights, of the dictatorship of the proletariat, of the tendency of the Central Committee to the dictatorship of the Party; in fact, this leads to the dicatorship [sic] of the bureaucracy of the Party."
+from the tribune: "It's all very well to talk of electoral rights, of the dictatorship of the proletariat, of the tendency of the Central Committee to the dictatorship of the Party; in fact, this leads to the dictatorship of the bureaucracy of the Party."
 And he asked Lenin _whether he believed that the salvation of the revolution lay in mechanical obedience_.
 A workman, Lutovinov, said: "The Central Committee, and especially its Orgbureau, has been transformed from a